 OverviewSinister is an attractive, if asymmetrical, ice-clad peak deep in the Glacier Peak Wilderness Area.
-Indeed, Sinister is a strong candidate for the most remote of Washington’s 100 highest mountains, taking a practical minimum of 5 days to climb.
+Previously, Sinister was a strong candidate for the most remote of Washington’s 100 highest mountains, but with the reopened Suiattle River Road, it can be done in 3-4 days.

 Located almost 1 mile east of dominant Dome Peak, Sinister is a sharp, granodiorite summit bordered by the huge Chickamin glacier on the north, the Garden Glacier on the south and an unnamed body of ice to the east.
 The north face is steep ice, the south face is a short but steep rock climb.
 The east ridge is studded with spires and the northwest face or west ridge yields the easiest ascent.